Test automation is an extremely large and complex topic, wouldn’t you agree?

 Automated acceptance test should not run longer than 1 minute on your local resources

-First, writing small tests allows you to fail fast and fail early.
+First, writing atomic tests allows you to fail fast and fail early.
 This implies that you will get extremely fast and focused feedback.
 If you want to check the state of a feature, it will take you no longer than 1 minute.

-Second, writing small tests reduces flakiness because it decreases the amount of possible breaking points in that test.
+Second, writing atomic tests reduces flakiness because it decreases the amount of possible breaking points in that test.
 Flakiness is less of a problem with unit or integration tests.
 But it is a large problem with acceptance UI automation.